nccgroup/ScoutSuite/README.md

 #### Amazon Web Services

 To run Scout against an AWS account, you will need valid AWS credentials (*e.g* Access Key ID and Secret Access Key).
-The role, or user account, associated with these credentials requires read-only access for all resources in a number of services, including but not limited to CloudTrail, EC2, IAM, RDS, Redshift, and S3.
+The role, or user account,associated with these credentials requires read-only access for all resources in a number of services, including but not limited to CloudTrail, EC2, IAM, RDS, Redshift, and S3.

 The following AWS Managed Policies can be attached to the principal in order to grant necessary permissions:

 -   ReadOnlyAccess
 -   SecurityAudit